LLMscribe/ShogScript/README.md

 # ShogScript
-A concise, domain-specific language for efficient interaction with GPT-4-based AI models, enhancing communication and user experience.
+A concise, domain-specific pseudo-language for efficient interaction with GPT-4-based AI models, enhancing communication and user experience.

 ## Context